broadinstitute/checklists.github.io/manual_incident_checklist.md

 For triggering a manual on-call incident.

-## When to trigger
+## What are manual incidents?

-Manual incidents should be triggered when a production outage is occurring but has not set off any of our automated alerts.
+Manual incidents are triggered when a production outage occurs but does not set off any of our automated alerts.
 Incidents are [defined in our SDLC](https://docs.google.com/document/d/1rLUMry-VAWsewEz2mOLfdzH-7UKxuIn35VlzZH90CcI/edit#).
 They can be reported by users, or caught by our own interactions in Terra.

-For the purpose of collecting metrics around our incident response, PagerDuty should be the source of truth for incident start time.
-Therefore, incidents should be tracked in Pagerduty BEFORE they are tracked in Jira or remediated.

-## To raise the flag
-- <input type='checkbox'> **Verify that someone/something else has not triggered the incident in PagerDuty**
+If you've discover what you think is a production incident that is NOT already being investigated (check the #workbench-oncall channel), follow the steps below to raise the flag:

+## If it's after hours
-- <input type='checkbox'> **Type `/pd trigger` in Slack to manually trigger a PagerDuty alert.**  Include any information you know about the issue: when it began, how it was discovered, what's broken, any ideas about why.
+- <input type='checkbox'> **Type `/pd trigger` in Slack to manually trigger a PagerDuty alert.**
+    - Include any information you know about the issue: when it began, how it was discovered, what's broken, any ideas about why.
-    - This will alert the on-call engineer, who is responsible for tracking the issue and overseeing remediation, and kick off the incident response process.
+    - This will alert the on-call engineer, who is responsible for overseeing incident response

+## If you're Frontline Support or one of the portals (AoU, SCP)
+- <input type='checkbox'> **Contact user liason (UL) to triage severity.**  With UL, decide if it's a production issue and its category using the [SDLC](https://docs.google.com/document/d/1rLUMry-VAWsewEz2mOLfdzH-7UKxuIn35VlzZH90CcI/edit#)
+- <input type='checkbox'> **UL makes a ticket on the PROD board with details on the issue**
+	- Set the priority to "Blocker" if the issue is a blocker, and "Critical" if the issue is critical
+- <input type='checkbox'> **UL begins remediating following the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) (skipping the PagerDuty steps).** If they don't have time or can't help, they should contact the on-call engineer or someone else to remediate

+## If you're a developer and you or someone else is actively working on the issue
+- <input type='checkbox'> **Make a ticket on the PROD board with details on the issue**
+	- Categorize priority as either "Blocker" or "Critical" using the [SDLC](https://docs.google.com/document/d/1rLUMry-VAWsewEz2mOLfdzH-7UKxuIn35VlzZH90CcI/edit#)
+- <input type='checkbox'> **Follow the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) during remediation**

+## If you're a developer (or anyone else) and the issue is unknown and not currently being remediated
+- <input type='checkbox'> **Follow "If it's after hours"**